vaadin-component-factory/enhanced-crud/README.md

 ## License & Author

-This Add-on is distributed under [Commercial Vaadin Add-on License version 3](http://vaadin.com/license/cval-3) (CVALv3).
-For license terms, see LICENSE.txt.
+This Add-on is distributed under [Vaadin Commercial License and Service Terms](https://vaadin.com/commercial-license-and-service-terms) (VCL).
+For license terms, see linked text.

 Vaadin Crud is written by Vaadin Ltd.